ermas3/swapnet-mps-ite/README.md

   <img src="figures/paper_figures/Algorithm_Schematic.png" alt="Algorithm schematic overview" width="720">
 </p>

-This repository contains the code used to produce the results of the paper "Enhancing Quantum-Inspired Tensor Network Optimization using SWAP Networks and Problem-Aware Qubit Layout".
+This repository contains the code used to produce the results of the paper "Enhancing Quantum-Inspired Tensor Network Optimization using SWAP Networks and Problem-Aware Qubit Layout", available as a [pre-print on arXiv](https://arxiv.org/abs/2511.02980).

 ## Project Description
 The solver implements tensor-network-based imaginary time evolution to optimise QUBO instances using matrix product states.
 Rectangular and triangular SWAP network layouts are combined with problem-aware qubit orderings (e.g. Fiedler heuristics) to improve convergence on dense graphs.
 The accompanying utilities cover data loading, sampling, entanglement analysis, and data analysis.